thebigfilecom/thebigfile-com-dev/blog/features/dfx-deps.md

 ## What is `dfx deps`?

 `dfx deps` is a new set of subcommands designed to provide a consistent developer workflow for integrating and testing third-party canisters within local environments.
-Third-party canisters can be canisters created by DFINITY, such as the Internet Identity or NNS canisters, or they can be canisters created by members of the ICP community that provide a public service at a *static canister ID*.
+Third-party canisters can be canisters created by BigFile, such as the Internet Identity or NNS canisters, or they can be canisters created by members of the ICP community that provide a public service at a *static canister ID*.

 Testing third-party canister integrations locally is important to verify the third-party canister's integration functionality without paying cycles or using production environments.